Central Bank of India: Post-World War II

 In 1963, the revolutionary government in Burma nationalized Central Bank of India's operations there, which became People's Bank No. 1.

 In 1969, the Indian Government nationalized the bank on 19 July, together with 13 others.

-Central Bank of India was one of the first banks in India to issue credit cards in the year 1980 in collaboration with Mastercard.
+Central Bank of India was one of the first banks in India to issue credit cards in the year 1980 in collaboration with Visa.

 On its 108th Foundation day, Central Bank of India launched its first step towards robotic banking, a robot named "MEDHA".

 CBI is one of twelve public sector banks in India that was recapitalised in 2009.